 Jessica Moody is a PhD student in the War Studies department at Kings College London, where she is studying post-conflict reconstruction in Côte d'Ivoire.
 She also works as a freelance political risk analyst focusing on West and Central Africa and has spent time traveling, working and living in Senegal, Ghana, Togo and Burkina Faso.
 She holds a master's in International Relations from the London School of Economics.

 Alexander Nicoll is a writer on defense and European issues.
-From 2003 to 2015, he was on the staff of the International Institute for Strategic Studies, where he was editor of the London think-tank’s annual review of international affairs.
+From 2003 to 2015, he was with the International Institute for Strategic Studies, where he was editor of the London think-tank's annual review of international affairs.
 Previously he spent 18 years as a reporter and editor at the Financial Times, including as defense correspondent from 1997 to 2002.
 He began his career at Reuters as a correspondent in Hong Kong, Paris, Tehran and New York.

 Julian Nundy joined Reuters in 1970 and was posted to Moscow, Paris, then Brussels, with stints in the Middle East reporting on the Lebanese civil war and the Iranian Islamic Revolution.
 As a staffer for Newsweek, the International Herald Tribune, The Independent and Bloomberg, he covered the 1982 Israeli invasion of Lebanon, the assassination of Egypt’s Anwar Sadat, conflict in Bosnia and the Ukrainian Orange Revolution.